Artists Selected for Public Art Projects!

 Public Art & Heritage Utility Cabinet Wraps Project

-In 2022, the City of Barrie wrapped five additional utility cabinets with local art and historical images in 2022.
+In 2022, the City of Barrie wrapped five additional utility cabinets with local art and historical images.
 The public art wraps were designed by local artists.
 The heritage wraps include historical photos gathered by the Heritage Committee and provided courtesy of the Simcoe County Archives and the Barrie Historical Archive.

 Traffic Signal Controller Box Murals Project